decodyng/simple_bc_baseline/README.md

 ...
 ```

-For running/testing your submission in a docker environment (ideantical to online submission), you can use `./utility/docker_train_locally.sh` and `./utility/docker_evaluation_locally.sh`.
+For running/testing your submission in a docker environment (identical to online submission), you can use `./utility/docker_train_locally.sh` and `./utility/docker_evaluation_locally.sh`.
 You can also run docker image with bash entrypoint for debugging on the go with the help of `./utility/docker_run.sh`.
 These scripts respect following parameters:

 * `--no-build`: To skip docker image build and use the last build image
 * `--nvidia`: To use `nvidia-docker` instead of `docker` which include your nvidia related drivers inside docker image